webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-Although the parameters are extensions, this rule reads the file content to determine the MIME.
-The extension-to-MIME mapping is from:
+Although the parameters are extensions, this rule reads file content to determine MIME.
+Extension-to-MIME mapping:

 [https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types](https://svn.apache.org/repos/asf/httpd/httpd/trunk/docs/conf/mime.types)

 <a name="mime-types-and-extensions"></a>
-#### MIME Types and Extensions
+#### MIME types and extensions

-This rule does not validate if the "filename extension" matches the "actual MIME".
-For example, `mimes:png` will consider `photo.txt` with PNG content as valid.
-To validate extensions, use [extensions](#rule-extensions).
+This rule does not validate that "file extension" matches "actual MIME".
+For example, `mimes:png` treats `photo.txt` with PNG content as valid.
+To validate extension, use [extensions](#rule-extensions).

 <a name="rule-min"></a>
 #### min:_value_

-The field under validation must be greater than or equal to _value_.
-Strings, numbers, arrays, and files are evaluated using the same rules as [size](#rule-size).
+The field must be greater than or equal to _value_.
+Evaluation for strings, numbers, arrays, and files is the same as [size](#rule-size).

 <a name="rule-min-digits"></a>
 #### min_digits:_value_

-The field under validation must be an integer with a length of at least _value_.
+The field must be an integer with length not less than _value_.

 <a name="rule-multiple-of"></a>
 #### multiple_of:_value_

-The field under validation must be a multiple of _value_.
+The field must be a multiple of _value_.

 <a name="rule-missing"></a>
 #### missing

-The field under validation must not exist in the input data.
+The field must not exist in the input data.

 <a name="rule-missing-if"></a>
 #### missing_if:_anotherfield_,_value_,...

-The field under validation must not exist when _anotherfield_ equals any _value_.
+When _anotherfield_ equals any _value_, the field must not exist.

 <a name="rule-missing-unless"></a>
 #### missing_unless:_anotherfield_,_value_

-The field under validation must not exist unless _anotherfield_ equals any _value_.
+Unless _anotherfield_ equals any _value_, the field must not exist.

 <a name="rule-missing-with"></a>
 #### missing_with:_foo_,_bar_,...

-The field under validation must not exist when any of the specified fields exist.
+When any specified field exists, the field must not exist.

 <a name="rule-missing-with-all"></a>
 #### missing_with_all:_foo_,_bar_,...

-The field under validation must not exist when all specified fields exist.
+When all specified fields exist, the field must not exist.

 <a name="rule-not-in"></a>
 #### not_in:_foo_,_bar_,...

-The field under validation must not be in the given list of values.
+The field must not be in the given value list.
 You can use `Rule::notIn` to construct:

 ```php
 use support\validation\Rule;